 There are two companies we feel compelled to mention.
 The first is MEKA, a company creating modular buildings worldwide that was born in Toronto.
 These prefabricated houses can be shipped anywhere around the world in mere weeks — sometimes even days.
-The range of buildings they offer ranges from their smallest micro studio TALMA 200 with 200 square feet of space and a cost of $29,000, or the regular studio ALP 320 with 320 square feet and a price tag of $61,500 when shipped ($71,000 with assembly foundation and roof) all the way up to the top-of-the line, three-bedrooms, three-bathroom, 1,920 square foot, three-storey family home JAM 1920.
-If you’re interested, you can also visit a display home here in Ontario, but a prior appointment is needed.
-If you fly to Toronto and come out to see the two-bedroom, two-bathroom 1,280 square foot HELA 1280 ($215,000 upon shipping or $247,000 after complete assembly) and if you decide to buy any of these homes, MEKA will rebate you up to US$1,200 on your travel expenses, which certainly is a nice touch.
+The range of buildings they offer ranges from their smallest studio ALP 320 with 320 square feet and a price tag of $72,000 when shipped ($85,500 with assembly foundation and roof) all the way up to the top-of-the line, three-bedrooms, three-bathroom, 1,920 square foot, three-storey family home JAM 1920.

 The second pride of Toronto’s shipping container construction industry is a small company called Ecopods.
 Dwight Doerkson has developed a green building that’s transportable and doesn’t need to be hooked up to the any grid.
 The shipping container has an entire wall cut out and hung back on, so when you wish to leave your home or garden house or guest house, a solar-powered winch closes up the box.
 In summer, you can lower the wall, which creates a deck - ideal for sunbathing or just hanging out with friends.
 If it gets a bit chilly, you can simply get back inside and close the gap with sliding glass doors if you still want to keep the view.
 Ecopods start at about $40,000.